IRDG2OI/seatizen-to-zenodo/README.md

 4. Create a .txt file with jacques classification statistics (total images, number of useful/useless images, percentage of useless images in relation of total images).
 5. Create a PDF preview for each session (composed of a trajectory map, 100 thumbnails of images representative of the session and a metadata sneakpeek).
 6. Create zipped versions of each session folder.
-7. Create a file metadata_image.csv that contains metadata of every sessions merged together.
+7. Create a file metadata_image.csv that contains metadata of every session merged together.
 8. Create a .txt file that describe the content of metadata_image.csv (total images, number of useful/useless images, percentage of useless images in relation of total images).
 9. Create a global map showing the location of all images.

 Depending on what you want to do, you may decide to carry out one step rather than another. <br/>
 The **config.json** file will allow you to precisely do that.
-See the end of this README for more informations on the configuration file.
+See the end of this README for more information on the configuration file.

 :warning: This script can only be used on sessions folders that respect one of the architectures below:
 ```